MaxSalm/pdxBlacklist/README.md

 Installation
 ------------

 The scripts in this project have been developed and tested on an 8-core server with 30GB RAM running Ubuntu 14.04.5 LTS (GNU/Linux 3.19.0-74-generic x86\_64).
+A full run of the *SM\_J* strain completed in approximately two days.

 To install the *pdxBlacklist* pipeline, please run the following: